5 Steps to Prevent Diabetic Eye Disease

 Fortunately, according to the Centers for Disease Control and Prevention (CDC), about 90 percent of diabetes-related vision loss can be prevented, but early detection is key.
-And while new research is looking at developing diagnostic tools, including artificial intelligence and biomarkers, which could detect diabetic retinopathy early on, at the moment, there’s no substitute for rigorous vision screening and disease prevention.
+And while new research is looking at developing diagnostic tools, including artificial intelligence and biomarkers, which could detect diabetic retinopathy early on, at the moment, there’s no substitute for rigorous testing via diabetic test strips and vision screening and disease prevention.

 The American Academy of Ophthalmology recommends these five steps to help prevent diabetic-related eye disease: